A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Cost-sharing reductions are available to eligible enrollees who select Silver plans in the marketplace and have household incomes up to 250% of the federal poverty level (FPL).
 The lower income threshold for CSR is 100% of the poverty level in states that have not expanded Medicaid, and above 138% of FPL in states that have expanded Medicaid.
 (If you’re eligible for Medicaid, you’re not eligible for any sort of subsidies in the exchange; note that the lower income limits do not apply to recent immigrants, as they are generally not eligible for Medicaid until they’ve been in the U.S. for at least five years.)

-When an enrollee who is eligible for CSR applies for a Silver plan, they are enrolled into a Silver plan that has cost-sharing reductions automatically built into the plan design.
+When an enrollee who is eligible for CSR selects a Silver plan, they are enrolled into a Silver plan that has cost-sharing reductions automatically built into the plan design.
 So the lower out-of-pocket cap and higher AV are automatic, as long as the person picks a Silver plan.

 Silver plans with built-in CSR will only appear on Marketplace/exchange websites for applicants whose income makes them eligible for CSR benefits.
 People who enter a higher income will only see regular Silver plans, without CSR benefits included.